Super Mario Advance

 Also known as: Chaoji Mario 2 (CH)

 Super Mario Advance is a port of the Super Mario All-Stars version of Super Mario Bros.
-2, with a few "new" elements recycled from the obscure BS Super Mario USA.
-Otherwise, it's just your standard port-of-a-port, which would be repeated later with Super Mario Advance 2, 3, and 4.
+2, with a few "new" elements recycled from BS Super Mario USA and starting a trend of 2D Mario games having full voice-acting (for better or worse).
+Otherwise, it's just your standard port-of-a-port, which would be repeated with Super Mario Advance 2, 3, and 4.

 Mario's not the only one after coins, after all.